Tessellation Symmetry, Page 6 of 6:

 An unusual resizing Tessellation by M. C. Escher

-Another unusual resizing tessellation-- this one by Mr. Hop David
+Another unusual resizing tessellation.
+This one was created by Mr. Hop David

 |